flanksource/docs/gomplate.md

 Passes through the given value, if it's non-empty, and non-`nil`.
 Otherwise, exits and prints a given error message so the user can adjust as necessary.
 This is particularly useful for cases where templates require user-provided data (such as datasources or environment variables), and rendering can not continue correctly.

 This was inspired by [Helm's `required` function](https://github.com/kubernetes/helm/blob/master/docs/charts_tips_and_tricks.md#know-your-template-functions), but has slightly different behaviour.
-Notably, gomplate will always fail in cases where a referenced _key_ is missing, and this function will have no effect.

 Usage